Complete Cleaning Guide for Newair AI-215 SS Freestanding Ice Maker

 - After extended storage: Always perform a full cleaning cycle before first use

-If you notice reduced ice production, cloudy ice cubes, or any unusual odors from your Newair AI-215 SS, perform an immediate cleaning regardless of the schedule.
+If you notice reduced ice production, cloudy ice cubes, or any odd odors coming from your Newair AI-215 SS, it’s time for an immediate cleaning, regardless of your schedule.

 Supplies You’ll Need for Cleaning the Newair AI-215 SS